gcallah/hambone/chaps/chap2.md

 "All right Mr. Doubleton, we got us a deal."

 Hampton and Norbert both rose from their seats, and shook hands.
-Norbert said, "Tell your uncle Claude we over at the church by six."
+As they walked out of the office and onto the sunlit sidewalk, Norbert said, "Tell your uncle Claude we over at the church by six."